Frequently Asked Questions | National Humanities Center

 What should I take into consideration when choosing my three references?

 Letters of recommendation should specifically address the merits of the project and the scholarly qualifications of the applicant for a fellowship at the National Humanities Center.
-It is wise to include references who do not work at the applicant’s place of employment.
-For international applicants, letters of recommendation from scholars with experience at American, British, or European research institutions can help contextualize a candidate’s preparation for a residency at the National Humanities Center.
+It is wise to include references who do not work at the applicant’s place of employment and who were not on the applicant’s dissertation committee.
+(It is acceptable to include committee members, but it is often less strategic to include only committee members.).
+For international applicants, letters of recommendation from scholars with experience at US, British, or European research institutions can help contextualize a candidate’s preparation for a residency at the National Humanities Center.

 Are my references given access to my application materials?